saurabhclusterone/self-driving-demo/README.md

 $ tport <any_command> --help
 ```

-Now that we've checked that the ciode
+Now that we've checked that the code works locally and in a simulated distributed
+mode, let's push it to tensorport to get some real speed up!

 ## Run on tensorport

-1) Clone this repo
+1) Clone this repo [if you skipped part 1]

 2) From the repo, run:
 ```bash